spacedriveapp/spacedrive/docs/product/faq.md

+# Frequently Asked Questions

 ## What is it?

-Spacedrive is a cross platform app that allows you to manage files across all devices, drives and clouds at once.
-Check out the [readme](https://github.com/spacedriveapp) for more detailed info.
+Spacedrive is a decentralized cross platform app that allows you to manage files across all devices, drives and clouds at once.

 ## How does it work?

 Using a "Virtual Distributed Filesystem" (VDFS), in other words; a decentralized database that emulates a filesystem.
-It scans real filesystems, creating a master database that is synchronized in realtime between your devices running Spacedrive.
+It indexes hardware filesystems to create a master database that is synchronized in realtime between your devices running Spacedrive.

 ## Can I download it yet?